Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 ### Calibration and usage

-For general in formation about SZP calibration and usage, see [Scanning Z Probe calibration](/User_manual/Tuning/scanning_z_probe_calibration)
+For general information about SZP calibration and usage, see [Scanning Z Probe calibration](/User_manual/Tuning/scanning_z_probe_calibration)

 ## Endstop

 The endstop input on tool can be used for any digital IO function.
-The moost common use is to home the tool along the X axis.
-The configuraiton line for this is:
+The most common use is to home the tool along the X axis.
+The configuration line for this is:
 ```
 M574 X1 P"121.io0.in" S1 ; configure X axis endstop on the low end of the X axis
 ```

 ## Motor encoder

 To follow.
+This requires a diametrically polarised magnet attached to the back of the motor shaft and the INDX MCU mounted ~1mm from the magnet.
+At the time of writing (11 August 20206) this magnet was not being provided in INDX units.

 For testing the following command will report the angle and encoder status are in M122 after the encoder is configured
 ```